giantswarm/giantswarm-js-client/README.md

 __Note:__ The code is in a very early stage.
 Expect many errors and future changes.
 Feel free to contribute by opening issues or pull requests.

+For details about the Giant Swarm API, please check out the [API documentation](https://docs.giantswarm.io/reference/api/).

 ## Usage

 ```javascript